 - 1. Is there a specific endorsement in my plan that covers prescribed burning? - 2.
 What is covered if a prescribed burn escapes? - a.
 Damage to my property - b.
 Damage to my neighbors' property - c.
-Damage from smoke - 3.
-If smoke from a fire which I am conducting or assisting causes an accident, am I covered? - 4.
-If a fire burns down a shed that contains a chemical or other pollutant and as a result there is a pollution cleanup needed, does my insurance cover me? - 5.
+Damage from smoke - d.
+Harm to burn crew members - e.
+Harm to non-crew members - 3.
+If smoke from a fire which I am conducting or assisting causes an accident, will my insurance policy cover it? - 4.
+If a fire burns down a shed that contains chemicals or other pollutant and as a result there is a pollution cleanup needed, does my insurance cover me? - 5.
 Who pays attorney fees if there is a lawsuit resulting from a prescribed burning escape? - 6.
 If I am volunteering to help a neighbor burn and the fire escapes, does my policy cover me if I am sued? - 7.
 If a neighbor is assisting me with my prescribed burn and the fire escapes, does my policy cover him if he is sued? - 8.
-If I participate in a prescribed burn jointly conducted by adjoining landowners and covering land with differing ownership, does my insurance cover me if the fire escapes?

-- 9. Does my policy require me to have prescribed burning training? - 10.
+If I participate in a prescribed burn jointly conducted by adjoining landowners and covering land with differing ownership, does my insurance cover me if the fire escapes? - 9.
+Does my policy require me to have prescribed burning training? - 10.
 Does my taking a prescribed burning class change the insurance definition of my "business pursuits"? - 11.
 If I work at a paid job that involves prescribed burning, but I am helping a neighbor as an unpaid volunteer and the fire escapes, am I treated as a volunteer or as a professional?